Hack the Traffic Lights

 - One episode of Intelligence has Gabriel use his chip to change the traffic lights to allow him and Riley to catch up to a suspect.

 - Champions supplement C.L.O.W.N..
 When the founding members of C.L.O.W.N. were just teenagers, one of their "pranks" was to cause all of the stoplights in town to turn green at the same time.
 The writer of the supplement apparently didn't realize that this would cause cars to crash into each other in the intersections, leading to mass injury and death.
+This is particularly odd given that the group is conscientious about not causing serious damage or injury with their pranks, to the point of expelling one of the founding members for violating that standard.

 - The d20 Modern supplement "Urban Arcana" includes a spell which changes red lights to green in the path of the player's vehicle.